lucemhealth-archive/easy-jsonapi/README.md

 ### User Configurations

-***easy-jsonapi*** has a fair amount of flexibility when it comes to user configurations and plenty of room for extending the current user configurations to include more features.
-To see the currently available configurations see [UsingUserConfigurations](https://github.com/Curatess/easy-jsonapi/blob/production/docs/UsingUserConfigurations.md) and to propose a new feature create a pull request or ticket on [the github repository](https://github.com/Curatess/easy-jsonapi)
+***easy-jsonapi*** has a fair amount of flexibility when it comes to user configurations but also plenty of room for to add more features.
+To see the currently available configurations see [UsingUserConfigurations](https://github.com/Curatess/easy-jsonapi/blob/production/docs/UsingUserConfigurations.md) and to propose a new feature create a pull request or ticket on the [dev repository](https://github.com/Curatess/easy-jsonapi/tree/dev).

 ## Using the Request Parser